pantheon-systems/documentation/source/content/guides/wordpress-configurations/07-wordpress-solr.md

 </Alert>

-Upon activation of the plugin on the Dev or Multidev environment, a default [`schema.xml`](https://github.com/pantheon-systems/solr-power/blob/master/schema.xml) document is automatically sent to the Solr server.
-The `schema.xml` file is submitted automatically when deploying the plugin to another environment on Pantheon.
+A default [`schema.xml`](https://github.com/pantheon-systems/solr-power/blob/master/schema.xml) document is automatically sent to the Solr server when you activate the plugin on the Dev or Multidev environment.
+The `schema.xml` file is submitted automatically when you deploy the plugin to another environment on Pantheon.

-You can set a custom `schema.xml` by uploading it to the `/wp-content/uploads/solr-for-wordpress-on-pantheon/` directory using SFTP.
-Then, from the plugin's **Actions** tab, look for **Repost schema.xml** and click on **Execute**.
+You can set a custom `schema.xml`:

+1. Upload your custom `schema.xml` to the `/wp-content/uploads/solr-for-wordpress-on-pantheon/` directory using SFTP.

+1. Navigate to the plugin's **Actions** tab, select **Repost schema.xml**, and click **Execute**.

 ## Known Issues/Limitations